-How Using a VPS Can Make You the Ultimate Business Road Warrior
+A VPS Can Make You The Ultimate Business Warrior

 Running a small business can leave you feeling like you need superpowers in order to get everything done.
 Some of those powers probably include: splitting yourself into three people, slowing down time, and never needing sleep.
 While you probably shouldn’t try exposing yourself to gamma rays in order to get everything done, there are some more practical solutions available to you that will help you run your business no matter where you are.